slabgorb/fantasy-language-maker/README.md

 Makes fantasy language glossaries based on markov chains applied to text corpuses.
 Comes with some sample corpuses from Project Gutenberg. (http://www.gutenberg.org/wiki/Main_Page)

-Requires an installation of the Python programming language http://www.python.org
+Requires an installation of the Python programming language version 3 http://www.python.org

 To run: